Regulation

 • Money laundering officers (GwG § 7)

-The Swiss equivalent to § 25c KWG is the FINMA fit-and-proper assessment.
+The Swiss equivalent of § 25c KWG is the FINMA fit-and-proper assessment.
 Legal basis: Art.
 3 BankG (banks), Art.
-11 FinIA (financial institutions), Art.
+11 FinIG (financial institutions), Art.
 14 VAG (insurers).
-The board, board of directors, and management are assessed for a "guarantee of proper business conduct."
-A rejected fit-and-proper assessment can lead to the refusal or withdrawal of the license.
-The process is less formalized than with BaFin, but similar in substance.
+The board, board of directors, and executive management are assessed for “guarantee of proper business conduct.”
+A rejected fit-and-proper assessment can lead to refusal or withdrawal of authorization.
+The process is less formalized than with BaFin, but comparable in substance.

 Austria — FMA + BWG/VAG/WAG

 The Austrian Financial Market Authority (FMA) carries out fit-and-proper assessments under the Banking Act (BWG § 5), VAG, and WAG.
-The requirements are aligned with CRD and the EBA guidelines.
-A special feature in Austria: every time there is a change at the FMA — not just on initial appointment — the assessment is repeated.
+The requirements are aligned with CRD and EBA guidelines.
+A particular feature in Austria: with every FMA change — not just at the initial appointment — the assessment is carried out again.

 EU-wide — EBA-ESMA + CRD VI

-With the EBA-ESMA Joint Guidelines on Suitability 2024 and CRD VI, uniform standards are being established across the EU.
-New from 2026: CFOs and heads of control functions will fall under Fit-and-Proper across the EU — not just managing directors and supervisory board members.
-For cross-border institutions, this means a consistent assessment framework must be documented coherently across the EU.
+With the EBA-ESMA Joint Guidelines on Suitability 2024 and CRD VI, uniform standards are being created across the EU.
+New from 2026: CFOs and Heads of Control Functions fall under Fit-and-Proper EU-wide — no longer just managing directors and supervisory board members.
+For cross-border institutions, this means a consistent assessment framework must be documented in a uniform way across the EU.

 BaFin has significantly tightened its Fit-and-Proper requirements for 2026:

-1. Expanded group of people: No longer just managing directors, but also compliance officers and key second-line roles
+1. Expanded scope of persons: Not only managing directors, but also compliance officers and key second-line roles

-2. Ongoing assessment: A one-time review at appointment is not enough.
+2. Ongoing review: A one-time assessment at appointment is no longer enough.
 Continuous monitoring (sanctions, PEP, adverse media) is mandatory

-3. Personal liability: Managing directors are personally liable for inadequate reviews — including retroactively for people hired before January 2026
+3. Personal liability: Managing directors are personally liable if the assessment is inadequate — including retroactively for people hired before January 2026

 1. Create a role matrix

-Which roles in the institution fall under § 25c KWG, which under § 7 GwG, and which are "only" relevant for reliability screening?
+Which roles in the institution fall under § 25c KWG, which under § 7 GwG, and which are relevant “only” for a reliability check?

 2. Define the depth of review per role